Stanko/animated-scroll-to/README.md

   // if set to "false" user input will be disabled until animated scroll is complete
   cancelOnUserAction: true,

+  // Set passive event Listeners to be true by default.
+Stops Chrome from complaining.
+  passive: true

   // function that will be executed when the scroll animation is finished
   onComplete: function() {}
 };